transparency-dev/tessera/docs/performance.md

 #### GCP Free Tier VM Instance

-A small `e2-micro` free-tier VM is able to sustain > 1500 writes/s.
+A small `e2-micro` free-tier VM is able to sustain > 1500 writes/s using a mounted PersistentDisk to store the log.

 > [!NOTE]
 > Virtual CPUs (vCPUs) in virtualized environments often share physical CPU cores with other vCPUs and introduce variability